 CSUF’s fine artists exhibit their two-dimensional, three-dimensional and digital art in international, national and regional venues.
 These include museums, commercial galleries, art fairs, university galleries, art and cultural centers, corporate and private collections, film festivals, and online publications.
 Alumni have exhibited at such places as the Whitney Museum of American Art, The Museum of Modern Art in New York, P.P.O.W., White Cube (London), and the Corcoran Gallery of Art.
 In Southern California, alumni art can be seen at the Los Angeles County Museum of Art, Museum of Contemporary Art, UCLA Hammer Museum, Laguna Art Museum, Ben Maltz Gallery, Orange County Center for Contemporary Art, Angels Gate, Side Street Projects, L.A.C.E., the Mountain Bar, and at the selected galleries Acuna-Hansen, D.E.N.
 Contemporary, Mark Moore, Western Projects, Robert Berhman, Koplin del Rio, and Patricia Correia.
 Still others organize and participate in international street painting festivals throughout Europe.

-Available to students on campus are the Marilyn & Cline Duff, Leo Freedman Foundation, and Exit Galleries within the Visual Arts Complex.
-There are also the TSU Gallery in the Titan Student Union, the Atrium Gallery located in the Pollack Library, the Rental & Sales Gallery at the Grand Central Art Center, and numerous galleries within the nine square-block Artists Village of Santa Ana, CA. Some are affiliated with galleries in the greater Orange, Los Angeles and Inland Empire San Bernardino counties region of Southern California.
+Available to students on campus are the three student galleries within the Visual Arts Complex.
+There are also the TSU Gallery in the Titan Student Union, the Atrium Gallery located in the Pollack Library, and numerous galleries within the nine square-block Artists Village of Santa Ana, CA.

 What successes have Cal State Fullerton Alumni achieved after graduation?